Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 Packaging and protection methods

-Recognizing the signs of spoilage can save you from an unpleasant culinary experience.
+Recognizing signs of spoilage can save you from an unpleasant culinary experience.
 Pay attention to these indicators:

 - Appearance of greenish or yellowish spots on the surface